-- Pupil attitudes and behaviours which may indicate they are at risk of potential harm online. - The procedure to follow when they have a concern regarding a pupil's online activity.
+- Student's attitudes and behaviours which may indicate they are at risk of potential harm online. - The procedure to follow when they have a concern regarding a student's online activity.

-The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material, in accordance with the school's Data and Cybersecurity Breach Prevention and Management Plan.
-The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.
+The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material, in accordance with the school's Data and Cyber-security Breach Prevention and Management Plan.
+The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what students can be taught online.